-GIG is proud to announce the NEW Gluten-Free Food Service (GFFS) Coach Program!
-This nationwide program is recruiting coaches to help educate food establishments and expand gluten-free offerings across the US… read more here
+GIG recently launched a program to expand GFFS Safe Spots (gluten-free restaurant options) – the Gluten-Free Food Service (GFFS) Coach Program.
+This nationwide program is now recruiting coaches to help educate food establishments and expand gluten-free offerings across the US.
+Learn More.

 Teen Summit is on for July 14-17 in Orlando, FL.
 Registration is closing soon… learn more here

-Watch for our announcement about our next virtual education event: Wednesday, May 26th Celiac Disease: Accessing the Support You Need.
+Watch for our announcement about our next virtual education event.

 About 1 in 100 people worldwide have celiac disease.